raspberrypilearning/create-your-own-world/en/step_2.md

 --- task ---

-Test out your `player` sprite by clicking the flag and then holding down the up arrow.
-Does your `player` sprite move up?
+Click the flag and then hold down the up arrow.
+Does the `player` sprite move up?

 ![screenshot](images/world-up.png)